boyserk84/opencv_android_studio_facedetection/README.md

 * Menu to switch front and back camera while facial detection is running.

-This guide will show you how to integrate OpenCV Android SDK into your existing Android studio project.

 Prerequisite
 ===
 - Android Studio with `CMake` and `NDK` installed.
-- Basic knowledge of JNI (Java Native Interface).
 - OpenCV SDK (Download at https://opencv.org/releases/)
 - *Highly recommend* Android device (recommended Android N or higher).
 IMO, using an emulator works but it is not adequate.

+In term of what you need to know before diving into this,
+- More than just a basic knowledge of Android development is required.
+- Basic knowledge of JNI (Java Native Interface).
+- Have a basic understanding of `gradle` build.

 My Setup
 ===